 Part 10 Personal Insolvency (PIA)

 Part 10 of the bankruptcy act is legal process of insolvency without the debtor (you) entering into a full bankruptcy.
 A personal insolvency agreement (PIA) allows you to come to an arrangement to sell some of your assets to pay a reduced amount toward your debts.
-You will appoint an administrator to facilitate the sale of assets, who will also arrange a meeting of your creditors to seek acceptance of the PIA.
+You will appoint an administrator to facilitate the sale of such assets.
+This person will also arrange a meeting of your creditors to seek acceptance of the PIA.

-- Ensure a fair distribution to your creditors from the sale of your assets.
+- Ensure a fair distribution to their creditors from the sale of assets.